sindhureddyyadulla/sindhureddyyadulla/README.md

 🎓 I am a Master’s student in Computer Science at the **University of North Texas**

-🔍 I’m a passionate software developer with strong interests in full-stack systems, cloud solutions, and machine learning.
+🔍 I’m a passionate software developer with strong interests in full-stack systems, cloud solutions.
 I strive to continuously grow by learning new technologies and building real-world applications.

 🎓 I completed my Bachelor’s in Computer Science and Engineering at **Vignana Bharathi Institute of Technology**, Hyderabad.

 💻 I have professional experience as:
 - Teaching Assistant at UNT — assisting and mentoring in **Data Structures and Algorithms**
 - Research Assistant at UNT — optimizing **ElasticSearch performance on large datasets**
+- Program Analyst at Cognizant - Managing and Developing Applications
 - Java Developer Intern at Cognizant — built and secured **Spring Boot applications**
 - Cloud Intern at AICTE — deployed scalable AWS-based websites

 🌱 I enjoy working on innovative projects that challenge me and help me grow technically and creatively.

-📫 You can reach me at **sreddyy21@gmail.com**
+📫 You can reach me at **sindhureddyyadulla21@gmail.com** or **sindhuyadulla@my.unt.edu**

 ---